axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestEntitiesMetricsValues"></a> requestEntitiesMetricsValues()

 ### Description
-Request metrics for the `entity` adding `queryParameters` to the request url.
+Requests metrics for the `entity` adding `queryParameters` to the requested url.
-If `fieldPath` is specified retrieve fields found by `fieldPath` in the metric.
+If `fieldPath` is specified, retrieves fields found by `fieldPath` in the metric.
-If `unique` is specified retrieved values would be unqiue and sorted.
+If `unique` is specified, retrieved values are both unqiue and sorted.
-If `callback` function is specified, it  gets the array of retrieved fields or the array of loaded metrics as argument, wheter `fieldPath` is specified.
+If `callback` function is specified, the function returns the array of retrieved fields or the array of loaded metrics as argument, whether or not `fieldPath` is specified.
-Returns the array of options - objects with `value` property set to the processed retrieved value.
+Returns the array of options - objects with `value` property set to the retrieved and processed value.

 ### Syntax
 ```